Extended Producer Responsibility (EPR) for textiles

 Amercia

-New York has proposed a fashion sustainability and social accountability act, while California and Oregon are exploring EPR policies for textiles as part of their wider focus on circular materials management for waste and recycling processes in fashion companies and other industry sectors.
+New York has proposed a fashion sustainability and social accountability act, while California and Oregon are exploring EPR policies for textiles as part of their wider focus on circular materials management for waste and recycling processes in fashion and other industry sectors.

 Watch our latest EPR Textiles webinar